PDFing Home Page Configure PDFing

 Convert to Excel ?

 Select YES , if you require conversion of spooled-files to a Microsoft Excel spreadsheet file.
-Spooled-file conversion to Excel requires that an "example" excel file, containing a LuateX script, exists in the \Markup directory.
+Spooled-file conversion to Excel requires that an "example" excel file, containing a L4X script, exists in the \Markup directory.

 Excel Example

 Enter the name (without extension) of the "example" excel file to be used.
 If you select one of the pre-defined special values; *FILENAME, *USRPRF, *FORMTYPE or *USERDATA, then the the corresponding attribute value from each spooled-file will be used to search, in the \Markup directory, for an excel-file with a matching name.
-For instance, if you select *FILENAME as a default markup and create an excel-file named QPRINT.xls in the \Markup directory, then every time a spooled-file named QPRINT is received PDFing will convert the spooled-file to excel, using the LuateX script in this "example" excel-file.
+For instance, if you select *FILENAME as a default markup and create an excel-file named QPRINT.xlsx in the \Markup directory, then every time a spooled-file named QPRINT is received PDFing will convert the spooled-file to excel, using the L4X script in this "example" excel-file.

 Archive in ZIP ?